 (4) Money received by and expenditure of a port authority is to be credited to or paid from an account.

-[Section 79 amended by No. 77 of 2006 s.
-17.]
+[Section 79 amended by No. 77 of 2006 Sch.
+1 cl.
+131(1) and (2).]

-80. Investment
+80. Investing funds

 Funds of a port authority that are not in an account at the Treasury and are not being used for the performance of the port authority’s functions may be invested in such investments as the board of the port authority determines.